 Take the black M.2 SSD cover and put it on your new SSD.

 6. Connect the battery and put the bottom cover on

-Do not forget to connect the battery connector back again to the main board before closing the bottom cover.
-Make sure to tight the screw at their own spots and that’s it.
+Do not forget to connect the battery connector back again to the mainboard before closing the bottom cover.
+Make sure to tighten the screw at their own spots and that’s it.

 Should you do a clean Windows install or clone your OS?

 Well, that’s all up to your preferences.
 But, I would suggest doing a clean Windows install if you want to make the most out of your SSD.
 Now, if you have just installed the SSD to increase the raw storage space, you don’t need to move the OS files to the new drive.

 But, if you were working with the normal HDD or a SATA 2.5″ and now upgraded to a faster drive, you should definitely move your OS to the new drive.
 So, let’s discuss the process of moving your OS from one drive to another.